Registering your address in Germany

 Can I demand that my place of residence remains hidden?

-According to §51 of the Federal Registration Law you can apply for a blockage of your personal information at your residents' registration office.
-To do so, you should prove that registration database can be a source of danger for you.
+According to §51 of the Federal Registration Law, you can apply at your residents' registration office for your personal information to be withheld.
+To do so, you should prove that the registration database can be a source of danger for you.
 That could be the case if you, for example, work in an area where many people are threatened (like a profession in fighting racism) or when someone is stalking you.
 The information blockage is valid for two years and can be extended upon request.
 Your resident registration office usually informs you before the blockage is automatically lifted.

 What other registration obligations exist?